 Excessive thirst is an abnormal feeling of always needing to drink fluids.

 Drinking lots of water is healthy in most cases.
 The urge to drink too much may be the result of a physical or emotional disease.
-Excessive thirst may be a symptom of high blood sugar (hyperglycemia), which may help in detecting diabetes.
+Excessive thirst may be a symptom of high blood sugar (hyperglycemia), which may be due to diabetes.

 Excessive thirst is a common symptom.
 It is often the reaction to fluid loss during exercise or to eating salty foods.